structure7/hvacMonitor/README.md

 Hardware is a standalone ESP8266-01 and a few DS18B20 1-Wire digital thermometers.
 ESP8266-01 may be replaced by a larger Pro Mini or ESP-12E as bells and whistles increase.

 ## Features
- * Arduino code running on a single ESP-8266 (the little ESP-01 module).
+ * Arduino code running on a single [WeMos D1 Mini](http://www.wemos.cc/Products/d1_mini.html).
  * Monitoring of the air temperature coming into my HVAC unit (return air) and temperature of air after it's cooled (supply air), including a Blynk notification if the unit isn't cooling enough.
 All temperature sensors are <a href="https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf">Maxim/Dallas DS18B20</a>... a mix of probe-style and bare TO-92 package sensors.
  * Monitoring of HVAC run status.
 This is done by tapping the 120V supply to a blower motor with a standard phone charger (120VAC to 5VDC), then using a Fairchild 2N3904 NPN Small Signal TO-92 Transistor to reverse the logic from 5V to GND (required as the ESP8266 GPIO I'm using seems to pull itself high on boot and stays highs.
 If I pull it low the ESP8266 will not boot).
 A Blynk virtual LCD displays if the HVAC is on or off, and how long it's been on or off.
 When the unit starts or stops, a timestamped notification is sent to Twitter (using Blynk app).
- * JSON parsing of Weather Undergrounds's API to bring the temperature of a neighbor's <a href="https://www.wunderground.com/personal-weather-station/dashboard?ID=KAZTEMPE29">PWS</a> to my Blynk project.
-Plan to add a notification when outdoor temp equals indoor temp so I know I can open the doors and windows!
  * EEPROM storage to survive ESP resets.
- * *NEW*: 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of Fan Only and Cooling modes.
-Currently running on a separate ESP-12E unit that will be rolled into this code once my WeMos D1 Mini arrives!
+ * *Currently on hold*: 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of Fan Only and Cooling modes.
 Todo: Heating and Bypass-Only (allow ESP to control HVAC *in lieu of* house t-stat).

 ## Libraries and Resources